Interested in learning more about becoming a Climate Corps Fellow? Read through these frequently asked questions.

 - Step 1: First Interview

-- In this initial video interview, we’ll ask questions to assess your fit for both the fellowship program and the partner organization.
+- In this initial video interview, we’ll ask questions to assess your fit for both the fellowship program and the Partner organization.
 Toward the end, you’ll have the chance to ask us one or two questions.
 If you’re interested in another fellowship opportunity, feel free to share that during the interview.
 We may even suggest a role that could be a better match!

 - Step 2: Reference Collection